How to Protect Babies Under 6 Months from Sun

-We try to do everything in our power to keep our little ones safe, but it's easy to forget to take precautions against one of the most common risks - the sun!
-During this extra sunny time of year when many of us are hitting the pool, the beach, the park, and local festivities, it's important to take extra precautions to keep our babes' delicate skin safe from harmful rays that can put them at risk for cancer later in life.
-Here are some sun safety tips for babies to keep your little ones comfortable and protected this summer.
+As parents and caregivers, we do everything in our power to keep our little ones safe, but it's easy to forget to take precautions against one of the most common risks - the sun!
+During this extra sunny time of year when many of us are hitting the pool, the beach, the park, and local festivities, it's important to take extra precautions to keep our babes' delicate skin safe from harmful rays that can cause painful sunburns and put them at risk for skin cancer later in life.
+In fact, babies can get severe sunburns before you even notice their skin changing color.
+Here are some sun safety tips to help protect babies under 6 months from sun.

-Yeah, baby sunglasses are basically the cutest thing ever - but they're also key to keeping your kiddo's eyes safe from UV rays.
+Yeah, baby sunglasses are basically the cutest thing ever - but they're also key to keeping your kiddo's eyes safe from UV rays, especially while the melanin in their eyes is still developing.
 You can find lots of baby sunglasses with an elastic strap to keep them secure on baby's head (though let's be honest, you'll still be putting them back on a few times a day).

-After 6 months of age, broad spectrum sunscreen is an easy way to keep your little ones safe from the summer sun.
+While it's still important to use shade and clothing as a first line of defense no matter your babe's age, after 6 months, you can also use broad spectrum sunscreen.
 Do you really need a special baby sunscreen?
-Not necessarily - just make sure you're choosing a sunscreen with at least 15 SPF and opt for a formula without the added fragrances and dyes.
+Not necessarily - just make sure you're choosing a sunscreen with at least SPF 30 and opt for a formula without the added fragrances and dyes.
 A few dermatologist-approved options are Neutrogena Free and Clear Baby or Babyganics Mineral Based Baby Sunscreen.
 Be sure to choose water-resistant if you'll be in the water or if your little one is sweating.

 To give the sunscreen time to work properly, be sure to apply 30 minutes before heading outside.
 Most importantly, don't forget to reapply every 2 hours or more frequently if you're in the water.
 Spray-on sunscreen can be great if your busy toddler doesn't like to sit still for sunscreen application, but make sure you're applying it liberally and using your hands to apply to the face, ears, and other easy-to-miss spots.